Skip to main content

 The Honeywell Home X8S is a feature-rich smart thermostat that offers much more than standard temperature control.

 You can choose to display “feels like” temperature that factors in both the ambient air temperature and the indoor relative humidity to calculate a perceived comfort level—similar to how weather reports use the heat index or wind chill.
 Smart.
-In other words, this opt-in feature is designed to ensure that when you set the thermostat to a specific temperature, it is the temperature you actually experience, not just the raw air temperature reading.
+In other words, this opt-in feature ensures that when you set the thermostat to a specific temperature, you actually experience that temperature, not just the raw air temperature reading.

 Despite some issues upon setup, the First Alert by Resideo app worked well, allowing you to see info and make changes—even when away from home.

 With a smart speaker, say something like “Alexa, raise the temperature by three degrees” or simply “Siri, make it warmer.”
 Or you can say, “Hey Google, what's the temperature inside”?
-This is ideal for those who may have dexterity challenges or mobility issues.
+This is ideal for those with dexterity challenges or mobility issues.

-This smart thermostat also supports Matter, an increasingly popular standard for smart home devices, which are easier to set up (QR code, numerical code matching).
-They work seamlessly together with other products (regardless of the brand or ecosystem) and generally offer faster response times, better reliability, and security.
+This smart thermostat also supports Matter, an increasingly popular standard for smart home devices, making setup easier (QR code, numeric code matching).
+They work seamlessly with other products (regardless of brand or ecosystem) and generally offer faster response times, greater reliability, and stronger security.

-Missing in the Honeywell Home X2S, which I also reviewed, the X8S does support small occupancy sensors to place in various rooms, for more precise comfort.
-This lets you prioritize living areas by day and bedrooms by night.
-Sensors have an extended range of up to 200 feet and are self-standing or can be adhered to a wall.
-Not only could these devices raise or decrease the temp in the room to better serve its occupants, but they can also automatically reduce energy use by detecting when a room (or the entire home) is empty.
+Missing from the Honeywell Home X2S, which I also reviewed, the X8S supports small occupancy sensors to place in various rooms for more precise comfort.
+This lets you prioritize living areas during the day and bedrooms at night.
+Sensors have an extended range of up to 200 feet and can be self-standing or adhered to a wall.
+Not only could these devices raise or lower the room's temperature to better serve its occupants, but they can also automatically reduce energy use by detecting when a room (or the entire home) is empty.
 It was easy to pair the sensor to the thermostat, and it seemed to accurately provide a reading of that room’s temperature (I purposely moved it to a cooler room in the basement at one point, and it accurately dropped the temp).

 In fact, the model I reviewed includes a sensor (for $249) to be purchased separately.
 You can even add up to 20 sensors in one home, if desired.